 The system board must be in the available state to the domain to which it is being added.
 Use the showboards (1M) command to determine a board's state.

-'''

-sc0:sms-user:> addboard -d domain_id | domain_tag -c assign location
+sc0:sms-user:> addboard -d domain_id|domain_tag -c assign location configuration state to the assigned state.

-'''